Zastava NTV: Design

 The first prototype vehicle was designed in 2011 by the Military Technical Institute together with experts from the Faculty of Engineering of the University of Kragujevac and engineers of Zastava Trucks for the purpose of equipping the Serbian Armed Forces.
 It was designed with a modular chassis to transport troops and various equipment quickly on-road and off-road.

 Thanks to modular chassis many different versions were developed from 2011 to 2017 and after extensive tests by the Technical Testing Center with 25,000 km tests in harsh conditions on and off-road vehicles were adopted for the Serbian Armed Forces and for exports.
 It is designed for performance in mountain, valley, forest, snow, moisture, cold and heat environments, the Zastava NTV is capable of operating at different ambient temperatures ranging from -25 to 40 °C. The vehicle has approach and departure angles of 35° each.
 Zastava NTV can negotiate longitudinal slopes of 60% and transverse slopes of 35%, and can ford at 0.7 m deep in water.

 Vehicle can transport 1.4 tonnes of cargo and attach trailer with weight of 1.7 tones.
-For example, it could carry 32 wooden box with 64 120mm mortar mines that weights 1408 kg and tow 120mm mortar.
+For example, it could carry 32 wooden boxes with sixty-four 120 mm mortar mines that weighs 1408 kg and tow 120 mm mortar.

 In basic variants has Cummins 2.8 turbocharged diesel engine with intake air cooler and 5-gear ZF 5S 400 synchronous mechanical gearbox.
 It is equipped with ABS, EBD and ABD for braking.
 It is configured as 4x4 with permanent all-wheels drive with electric blockade command for separator drive and separate electric differential commands for front and rear bridge.
 It has 255/100 R16 radial tubeless tires with run flat as option.